Carleslc/kotlin-extensions/README.md

 Extensions for pairs and triples.

+### Preconditions
+`import me.carleslc.kotlin.extensions.preconditions.*`

+Extensions to ensure preconditions easily.

 ### Standard
 `import me.carleslc.kotlin.extensions.standard.*`

 General purpose extensions and global methods that do not match any other package category (_e.g._ looping with `10 times { code }` or `10 * { code }`).

+## Contribute

+_Do you want to contribute to this project?
+Great!_

+Simply fork and do a pull request.
+Then if it makes sense I will merge it creating a new version of this project.

+Follow this rules when doing a pull request in order to be accepted:

+1. Match the code style of this project (default in _IntelliJ_).
+You can do `⌘ + Option + L` in Mac with _IntelliJ_ IDE to reformat your code.
+2. Unit Test your code.
+3. Ensure that your extensions/methods are general enough to be used in many different contexts.
+4. Be descriptive in the title and description of your pull request.

 ## Optional Libraries